 The charity campaign for Deaf children’s rights to: fair education, health and familial support.
 These ethics are instilled at their core; the NDCS empower families and individuals to carry out their own campaigns in addition.

-The NDCS also run Deaf-friendly organisations to give children the opportunity to take part in sports and activities which they may not have access to without them.
+Deaf-friendly organisations are also run by the NDCS; to give children the opportunity to take part in sports and activities which they may not have access to without them.

 The NDCS hold various events where children and young people can gain confidence and new skills whilst working with other Deaf children.

 The NDCS need your donations in order to provide their free services.
 It is vital that donations keep them funded!
 You can help through: raising money, campaigning on their behalf or volunteering at events.